 How to Stop Difficulty Speaking From Anxiety

-Your ability to feel comfortable speaking is an important part of living.
+Your ability to feel comfortable speaking is an important part of living a normal life.
 You don't want to live inside your head, and you certainly don't want to be suffering from so much anxiety that you can't interact with others.

 Physical anxiety symptoms are difficult to cure.
-The only successful way to prevent them is to reduce your anxiety, so that it no longer feels overwhelming.
-But there is a way to make it easier to speak.
-The key is to distract your mind so that you don't focus too heavily on the way your body feels, so that your automatic movements can remain automatic.
+The only successful way to prevent them is to reduce your anxiety so that it no longer feels overwhelming.
+The key is to distract your mind so that you don't focus too heavily on the way your body feels so that your automatic processes (like talking) can remain automatic.
 The more you think about the way they feel, the more you will continue to experience trouble with your mouth movements.

-When your own anxiety is simply causing you to have problems wanting to speak in front of others, there are several strategies that you can try:
+When your own anxiety is stopping you from speaking in front of others, there are several strategies that you can try:

-These are just a few examples of tips and techniques that can help you overcome difficulty speaking.
-Of course, when your trouble talking in public is caused by your anxiety, the solution is going to be curing your anxiety, otherwise you'll continue to run the risk of it happening.
+These are just a few tips and techniques that can help you overcome difficulties with speaking.
+Of course, when your trouble talking in public is caused by your anxiety, the solution is going to be curing your anxiety, otherwise, you'll continue to run the risk of it happening again.

 Social anxiety and fear of public speaking are two types of anxiety that make it difficult to speak in public.
 But those with all forms of anxiety may also find that they have difficulty finding words as a result of racing thoughts, distractions, fear of being judged, and more.
 Learning to cope with those anxieties, as well as addressing anxiety overall is the only way to take back control.